|Posted on June 10, 2011 at 6:00 PM|

 Step 4 Take one of the smaller pieces you cut out and roll it tightly around the wood skewer.
 Remove and repeat with the other smaller piece.
 If your cardstock is thick, you probably won't need the whole piece.
 Just cut off any surplus.

-Step 5 Stack all of the long pieces of cardstock together, ensuring that the holes you punched line up, and then insert one of the rolled pieces you made through the hole.
+Step 5 Stack all of the long pieces of cardstock together, ensuring that the holes you punched line up, and then carefully insert one of the rolled anchor pieces you made through the hole.
 Repeat at the other end.
 The rolled piece will expand to fill the hole.

 Step 6 Carefully fan out the joined pieces from the centre to create the bowl.
 You're done!